Coping with Crying Helping parents soothe their crying baby

 Results from our research show the Coping with Crying programme is helping to keep babies safe.
 Parents who have seen the film are more likely to react positively towards their baby’s crying and feel confident seeking help and support when needed.

-Where can I see the Coping with Crying film?
+Where can I see the film?

-See our list below or ask your health visitor or midwife to see if it is delivered in your area.
+Ask your health visitor or midwife to see if it is delivered in your area.

 Evaluating the impact